 This study had two aims.
 The first was to determine how 5- and 6-year-olds reason about the present causal events, which consisted of 3 to 4 objects.
 The second was to clarify how (i.e., the cognitive mechanism by which) children reasoned about the present causal events.
 Specifically, we were interested in whether children processed the present events in terms of an associative-learning mechanism, a Bayesian-inference mechanism, or some combination of both.

-, we found .
-This finding extends previous research to show that
+In terms of the first aim, we found that participants engaged in backwards blocking reasoning: They were less confident that the redundant objects in the experimental trials of the backwards blocking condition were blickets compared to the redundant objects in the control trials of the same condition.
+This finding extends previous research to show that children will engage in backwards blocking reasoning even when asked to reason about three to four objects.